Frequently Asked Questions

 - SUA's primary source of funding is Soka Gakkai, a member-supported lay Buddhist organization founded in Japan.
 Soka Gakkai is part of Soka Gakkai International (SGI), which has members in over 190 countries.

 - The Soka Education Fund provides assistance for SUA's greatest needs, including scholarships for students who would not be able to attend without financial aid.
-Soka University offers free tuition to eligible admitted students whose family's annual income is $60,000 or less.
+Soka University offers full tuition scholarships to eligible admitted students whose family's annual income is $60,000 or less.
 Additional scholarships are available for higher incomes.

 - Aliso Viejo is located about one hour south of Los Angeles and one hour north of San Diego in south Orange County, California.